Glazed Breakfast Meatballs with Maple

 Instructions

-• In a large bowl, beat egg lightly; using a large silicone spatula or spoonula, stir in the oats, apple, sage, fennel seeds, salt and pepper.
-Add pork; gently mix until combined.
+• In a large bowl, beat egg lightly; using a large silicone spatula or spoonula, stir in the oats, apple, sage, fennel seeds, salt and pepper.ย

-• Portion 36 1-inch meatballs, from the prepared pork mixture, using a cookie dough scoop. **This helps keep the meatballs all the same size for more even cooking.
+• Using a small cookie scoop, portion out 36 one-inch meatballs, from the prepared pork mixture. **Using the cookie scoop really helps to keep the meatballs all the same size for more even cooking.

-Bake the meatballs on the center oven rack of oven for 10 minutes.
+• Bake the meatballs on the center oven rack of the preheated oven for 10 minutes.

-• Meanwhile, in a small saucepan, heat the jelly and maple syrup over medium-low heat, whisking until the jelly is melted and the mixture is smooth.
-Drizzle 1/4 cup of the jelly mixture over the baked meatballs, lightly tossing to coat, then bake the meatballs 2 minutes longer.
+• Meanwhile, in a small saucepan, heat the jelly and maple syrup over medium-low heat, whisking until the jelly is melted and the mixture is smooth.ย

 Nutrition